In this second post, we’ll be digging into four critical forces driving the future of data collaboration:

 - Giving them control over who sees the data and how it’s used

-- Protecting PII through pseudonymization and other privacy-enhancing technologies
+- Protecting directly identifiable personal data through pseudonymization and other privacy-enhancing technologies

 - Ensuring that raw data cannot be copied or moved